-- Ahead of legislative session, select on the record a member who will serve as the point person for legislative activity.
-In the absence of this person, the division will look to the chair of the board for input and interpretation.
-If the board is championing a piece of legislation, a history of the meeting minutes reflecting the issues and board's perspective should be compiled by this leader and made available to board members and division management, who will be at every hearing.
-This research and history will be especially helpful to new board members who are appointed. - When a bill is filed, division management will alert program staff.
-The examiner or executive should ensure that their board members are made aware of legislation that is filed that will affect them.
-With sometimes hundreds of bills to track, analyze, and testify on, division management may not be able to keep the board apprised of every late-breaking detail.
-Division management will periodically send updates to staff regarding legislation or request discussion with the board.
+- Ahead of Legislative session (which starts in mid-January every year), select on the record a member who will serve as the point person for legislative activity. - In the absence of this person, the division will look to the chair of the board for input and interpretation. - If the board is championing a piece of legislation, a history of the meeting minutes reflecting the issues and board's perspective should be compiled by this leader and made available to board members and division management, who will be at every hearing.
+This research and history will be especially helpful to new board members who are appointed.